pszemraj/vid2cleantxt/README.md

 On Google Colab with a 16 gb GPU (should be available to free Colab accounts): **approximately 8 minutes to transcribe ~ 90 minutes of audio**.
 As of July 13, 2021, updated to ensure that CUDA will be used on local machines - if you have an NVIDIA graphics card, you may see runtimes closer to that estimate.

-On my machine (CPU only due to Windows + AMD GPU) it takes approximately 80-120% of the total duration of input video files.
-You can also take a look at the "console printout" text files in `example_JFK_speech/TEST_folder_edition` and `TEST_singlefile` for more details.
+On my machine (CPU only due to Windows + AMD GPU) it takes approximately 30-70% of the total duration of input video files.
+You can also take a look at the "console printout" text files in `example_JFK_speech/TEST_singlefile`.

+- with model = "facebook/wav2vec2-base-960h" (default) approx 30% of original RT
+- with model = "facebook/wav2vec2-large-960h-lv60-self" approx 70% of original RT

 **Specs:**